slackdaystudio/qemu-gpu-passthrough/README.md

 ```

 ## 3.0 Add The Hooks
-Now, we can add our Qemu hooks to bind and unbind the GPU automatically.
+Now, we can add our QEMU hooks to bind and unbind the GPU automatically.
-Qemu has a powerful hook system in place that allows us to do all sorts of things
+QEMU has a powerful hook system in place that allows us to do all sorts of
-including automatically controlling hardware for us.
+things, including automatically controlling hardware.

 The easiest thing to do is check out the `qemu_hook_skeleton` directory and drop
 it into `/etc/libvirt/hooks/`.